aotimme/gocsv/README.md

 When passing in files, you may read from standard input by specifying the filename `-`.

 Table names are derived from the CSV filenames by taking the base filename without the file extension.
-For example, `test-files/stats.csv` can be referenced as the table `stats`.
-The table from standard input `-` can be referenced as the table `'-'`.
+For example, `test-files/stats.csv` is referenced as a table with the name `stats`.
+The table from standard input `-` should be referenced as the table `'-'`.

 ## Specifying Columns